Improving Progress 8 scores for high prior attaining students

 Tags: Secondary, Progress 8, high achievers

 - Lower than expected P8 score in 2017

-- Need to close gap in attainment for pupil premium pupils
+- Need to close the gap in attainment for pupil premium pupils

 - Need to improve progress for high prior attaining students

-- Requirement to publish progress online for parents
+- The requirement to publish progress online for parents

 The key driver for change was our Progress 8 figure in September 2017 being lower than expected, for all students (+0.04) for high prior attaining students (-0.05) and for disadvantaged students (-0.42) whilst the attainment 8 figure was well above National figures for both groups.

 Changes to performance measures and school accountability measures and a greater emphasis on all students making progress rather proportions of students reaching a given threshold mean that a school is held to account more rigorously than under the old system.
 The new exam grades have also added to the challenges the school faces as there is greater emphasis on differentiating between the higher grades available and more challenging specifications.
 Due to the large amounts of funding the pupil premium in schools has received schools are expected to show the impact of this through closing gaps in attainment and in particular progress for students who are identified in this group.
 This has led to a new focus in the performance tables and published information online for parents to access.